 Increased customer retention

-Customer analysis is key to creating relationships and enhancing those relationships.
-Adapting your services to the needs of market segments not only enhances the level of customer satisfaction but also reduces the level of marketing for new customers.
+Customer analysis is key to building and enhancing relationships.
+Adapting services to market segment needs not only increases customer satisfaction but also reduces marketing costs for new customer acquisition.

 Steps to implement customer profitability analysis

-Customer profitability analysis puts steps to action against each customer value and their characteristics and patterns and how they relate with the firm.
-This process involves categorising customers based on their profitability, identifying those who generate substantial revenue, those who provide limited profit, and those falling in the middle range.
+Customer profitability analysis categorizes customers based on their profitability and characteristics.
+It identifies those who generate substantial revenue, those who provide limited profit, and those in the middle range.

-The customer acquisition cost, the service costs, and the relationship maintenance costs per segment are ascertained.
-Plus the calculation of the customer life cycle value will reveal the worth of a customer in terms of profit over a specified period.
-In the last place, an evaluation of the purchase patterns of the clients will help in the exploration of the appropriate measures to improve profit per customer.
+The customer acquisition cost, service costs, and relationship maintenance costs per segment are determined.
+Calculating customer lifetime value reveals the profit generated by a customer over a specified period.
+Evaluating purchase patterns helps identify measures to improve profit per customer.

 How to use Bonsai to generate profitability reports